Jonxslays/xloc/README.md

 ## What is xloc

-- A drop in replacement for bash's `wc -l`.
+- Similar to bash's `wc` command, but can run concurrently.

 - Your project has x lines of code, xloc gets the value of x for you.

 - xloc is itended to be used from the command line.
-You can use it to count the number of lines in a file, or aggregate the total number of lines of all files in a directory.
+You can use it to count the number of lines/words in a file, or aggregate the total number of lines/words of all files in a directory.

 - While command line utility was the focus, a public API has also been made available to use in your own rust projects in the form of `xloc::App`.

 - By default xloc will ignore any directory named `target` or `.git`.
 This will likely be configurable